Xiaofuhe/QC-pipeline-Tracula/README.md

 ## Support
-For support using our tool, please email: DTIQC2020@yahoo.com
+For support using our tool, please contact: DTIQC2020@yahoo.com

 ## Requirements and Dependencies

-DTIQC is developed and implemented in MATLAB.
+-	DTIQC is developed and implemented in MATLAB.

 To install MATLAB, please check the system requirements and download the software from MathWorks:

 https://www.mathworks.com/support/requirements/matlab-system-requirements.html
 https://www.mathworks.com/products/new_products/latest_features.html?s_tid=hp_release_2020b

-DTIQC requires SPM12.
+-	DTIQC requires SPM12.

 To install SPM12, please check the SPM website:

 https://www.fil.ion.ucl.ac.uk/spm/software/spm12/

-To run through the pipeline, FSL and Freesurfer are needed.
+-	To run through the pipeline, FSL and Freesurfer are needed.

 To install and use FSL and Freesurfer, please check the following documentations: